Dee-Sol/algorithms/README.md

  ### Karger's Minimum Cut Algorithm

  A randomized algorithm that computes a minimum cut of an undirected graph.
-It performs randomised contraction of edges until a multigraph of two vertices is produced.
+It performs randomized contraction of edges until a multigraph of two vertices is produced.

  ### QuickSort Algorithm